toromayuri98/BlogApplication/README.md

 **Features**

--View Blog Posts: Lists all blog posts on the home page.
+- View Blog Posts: Lists all blog posts on the home page.

--Create, Edit, and Delete Posts: Full CRUD functionality for blog posts.
+- Create, Edit, and Delete Posts: Full CRUD functionality for blog posts.

--User Authentication: User login and registration.
+- User Authentication: User login and registration.